The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 In the rest of this introduction, we will describe precisely our main results.
 Our CFT results require a precise setup and notations, introduced in Section \ref{SS:setup}.
 Section \ref{subsec:uniqueness} on uniqueness of MKS measures can be read independently.
 Future perspectives on the programme initiated in the current paper are described in Section \ref{sec:future}.

 \textbf{Acknowledgments} We are particularly grateful to E. Peltola for numerous discussions on SLE and a detailed feedback on this manuscript.
 We thank E. Peltola and B. Wu for bringing the question of uniqueness of MKS measures to our attention, and W. Werner for pointing out the relevance of our results to the reversibility and the duality of SLE.
 We also thank V. Vargas for discussions on SLE and the conformal bootstrap.
+Finally, we are grateful to the referees for their careful readings and suggestions.

 Some of this work has been achieved during the fantastic conference ``Probability in CFT" organised by J. Aru, C. Guillarmou and R. Rhodes, at the Bernoulli Center, EPFL, whose hospitality is greatly acknowledged.
-AJ is supported by Eccellenza grant 194648 of the Swiss National Science Foundation and is a member of NCCR SwissMAP.
+AJ was supported by Eccellenza grant 194648 of the Swiss National Science Foundation and was a member of NCCR SwissMAP when this article was written up.
+GB acknowledges support from ANR-21-CE40-0003 CONFICA.

 \textit{During the final stages of preparation of the current article, we learnt that M. Gordina, W. Qian and Y. Wang were independently working on a related article \cite{GQW24}.
 Specifically, they construct representations of the Witt and Virasoro algebras on $L^2(\nu)$ which would roughly correspond to our Theorems \ref{T:intro_witt} and \ref{T:intro_virasoro} below.
 They also derive an integration by parts formula and construct the Shapovalov form, which would correspond to Theorem \ref{T:intro_shapo} below.
 Their approach partly differs from ours, and we invite the reader to check it out in details.
 We thank them for bringing the references \cite{DurenSchiffer62,ChavezPickrell14} to our knowledge.}